plazatechnologies/lead-documentation/README.md

 ## Request Body Parameters

-#NOTE: **ALL** fields must accept all strings.
-E.g. Field "cpf/cnpj" can be "not mentioned" and field "visitDate" can be "as soon as possible".
+#NOTE: **ALL** fields must accept strings.
+E.g. The field "cpf/cnpj" can be "not mentioned" and the field "visitDate" can be "as soon as possible".

 | Field | Type | Required | Description |
 | --- | --- | --- | --- |